SnakebirdDev/SnakebirdDev/README.md

 - 👋 Hi, I’m Snakebird!
 - 👀 I’m interested in learning to code applications.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning C# within MVC using Visual Studio.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me - tkirr@hotmail.com